podyssea/TwitterCrawler/README.md

 Author: Odysseas Polycarpou
 GUID: 2210049p
  ```
-We have cerated a Twitter Crawler which can fetch tweets based on emotion and process them to identify the new sentiment label and assign it on the tweet.
-Then based on the data fetched from Twitter we carry out a sentiment sentiment for emotion labelling accuracy.
+We have created a Twitter Crawler which can fetch tweets based on emotion and process them to identify the new sentiment label and assign it on the tweet.
+Then based on the data fetched from Twitter we carry out a sentiment analysis for emotion labelling accuracy.

 For this assignment we have used: